Tofu: Varieties

 A wide variety of types and flavors of tofu is available in both Western and Eastern markets.
 Despite the range of options, tofu products can be split into two main categories: 'fresh tofu', which is produced directly from soy milk, and 'processed tofu', which is produced from fresh tofu.
 Tofu production also creates important by-products that are used in various cuisines.

 Unpressed fresh

 Unpressed fresh tofu is gelled soy milk with curd that has not been cut and pressed of its liquid.
-Depending on whether the soy milk is gelled with bittern (magnesium chloride) solution or a suspension of gypsum (calcium sulphate), different types of unpressed tofu is produced.
+Depending on whether the soy milk is gelled with bittern (magnesium chloride) solution or a suspension of gypsum (calcium sulfate), different types of unpressed tofu are produced.
 Gypsum-gelled soft tofu has a smooth and gel-like texture and is commonly known as soft tofu, silken-tofu, or douhua (豆花).
 The bittern-gelled variety has a very soft spongy curdled texture and is known as extra-soft or sun-dubu (순두부).

 Unpressed tofu is so soft that it is directly ladled out for serving or sold with its gelling container.